 Dick Saslaw understands that representing the people of Northern Virginia is a privilege, and serving the 35th District is aresponsibility that he takes very seriously.
 His distinguished public service has brought about real results for Northern Virginia.
 Throughout his entire tenure in the Legislature, Dick has fought to improve public education, maintain a business-friendly climate, and find solutions for our transportation problems.
+As a result of his leadership, Senator Saslaw has risen to the rank of Senate Majority Leader.

 First elected to the Virginia House of Delegates, Dick Saslaw has served the people of the Commonwealth in the Virginia General Assembly since 1976.
 In 1980 he was elected to the Senate of Virginia.
 Recognized by his colleagues for his effective leadership, Senator Saslaw serves as the Senate Democratic Leader.
 He sits on the Senate Commerce and Labor Committee and the subcommittee on transportation for the Senate Finance Committee.
 Since 2008, he has been a budget conferee and has played a key role in shaping Virginia’s fiscal policy and the state budget.